 I quickly expanded my horizons and started making a lot of different things, visuals, games and complex max/msp patches.

 I’m currently living in Copenhagen, but am able to relocate as needed.

 Music has always been a great part of my life, but I had no idea that sound in general would be my main focus professionally.

 I entered HTX for two years after I finished my boarding school stay at Klejtrup Musikefterskole, but found out that was not the way for me, so I entered an intense course in music theory at ‘Det Benhårde Musikkursus’ and joined Frontsessions Electro-course immediately after.

 I attended EUCROMA back in spring 2014, which resulted in a great network of developers and designers as eager as myself along with a great insight into how the process of making a game looks.

 I finished my Bachelor’s degree in Sound Design from Sonic College in Haderslev, Denmark, in January 2015 after 3½ years of intensive courses and complex projects.

-Currently working freelance and hopefully starting a Master in Game Design at ITU Copenhagen this summer.
+Currently working freelance and studying a MSc in Game Design at ITU (IT-university of Copenhagen).

 Visuals for live shows and concerts.